taunsquared/graphic-novel-thesis/2018-05-03-script-draft.md

 # Timeline

-2042, March - Sung-soo born in Berkeley, California.
+2052, March - Sung-soo born in Berkeley, California.

-2044, December - Jina born in Seoul.
+2054, December - Jina born in Seoul.

-2045, May - Eithne born in Iceland.
+2055, May - Eithne born in Iceland.

-2046, Dec - **GREAT NORTH AMERICAN WAR OF 2047** begins.
+2056, Dec - **GREAT WAR OF 2057** begins.

-2047, November - **SPACE CONSORTIUM** begins to slowly and secretly increase the level of **MOOD STABILIZERS** in several major North American and European cities counter to their interests, who also happen to have large **PROTO-VIRS** populations.
-By 2048, May, **MOOD STABILIZER** levels in the water supply of these cities has reached levels known to stunt emotional maturity in teenagers, and to completely damage pre-pubescent brains to the point where they cannot express any emotional fluctuations or engage in emotional communication, a condition commonly called "Unreachable".
-This move turns out to be crucial to ending the war.
+2057, November - Patient Zero of **MIND WIPE DISEASE** diagnosed.

-2048, April - Eithne's parents killed in **US NAVAL STRIKE IN INTERNATIONAL WATERS**, and she is taken in by her **PROTO-VIRS** aunt and uncle.
+2058, April - Eithne's parents killed in **US NAVAL STRIKE IN INTERNATIONAL WATERS**, and she is taken in by her **PROTO-VIRS** aunt and uncle at **GREEN HAVEN IRELAND**.

-2048, December - **GREAT NORTH AMERICAN WAR OF 2047** ends.
+2058, December - **GREAT WAR OF 2057** ends.

-2049, February - **WEST AMERICA**'s new government signs and declares a new constitution.
+2059, February - Cascadia's new government signs and declares a new constitution.

-2050, November - João born in Brazil.
+2060, November - João born in Brazil.

-2056, March - An enormous fire destroys João's family farm in the Amazon River Basin.
+2066, March - An enormous fire destroys João's family farm in the Amazon River Basin.

-2057, February - Sung-soo releases his first EP.

-2058, January - João and his family arrive in Devon, where João's father knows a friend from uni (**KRIENNA**).
-They work for **KRIENNA** on her farm. **KRIENNA**'s partner is an agro researcher at **GREEN HAVEN DEVON**, and they send their kids to the **GREEN HAVEN DEVON** school.
-João's parents are encouraged to send João there as well.
+2068, January - João and his family arrive in Devon.

-2061, Sept - Eithne arrives at the ISS Corps.
+2071, Sept - Eithne arrives at the ISS Corps.

-2063, August - Sung-soo joins **ARTIVISTS INTERNATIONAL** as an "Exceptional Young Musician".

-2064, June - Eithne graduates from the ISS Corps.
+2074, June - Eithne graduates from the ISS Corps.

-2064, August - Jina begins working at **SPACE CONSORTIUM ANSIBLE PROJECT**.
+2074, August - Jina begins working at **SPACE CONSORTIUM ANSIBLE PROJECT**.

-2064, Sept - Eithne begins training at Space University.
+2074, Sept - Eithne begins training at Space University.

-2065, January - Sung-soo releases his first album as part of **ARTIVISTS INTERNATIONAL** and departs on his first world tour with **ARTIVISTS INTERNATIONAL**, with shows in England, France, Portugal, Germany, Romania, India, Thailand, Australia, and New Zealand.

-2066, September - Sung-soo returns to Berkeley.

-2066, October - Jina first realises that the tech being developed in the **ANSIBLE PROJECT** is covertly planned for massive censorship and surveillance by governments.
+2076, October - Jina first realises that the tech being developed in the **ANSIBLE PROJECT** is covertly planned for massive censorship and surveillance by governments.

-2067, June - Jina and some colleagues present evidence of illegal censorship and surveillance plans by the **SPACE CONSORTIUM** in an attempt to block this use of the **ANSIBLE PROJECT**.
+2077, June - Jina and some colleagues present evidence of illegal censorship and surveillance plans by the **SPACE CONSORTIUM** in an attempt to block this use of the **ANSIBLE PROJECT**.
 Jina and friends lose *THE PEOPLE VS SPACE CONSORTIUM*.

-2068, March - Jina resigns from **SPACE CONSORTIUM ANSIBLE PROJECT**.
+2078, March - Jina resigns from **SPACE CONSORTIUM ANSIBLE PROJECT**.

-2068, June - Eithne graduates from Space University
+2078, June - Eithne graduates from Space University

-2068, August - Jina is hired as a maths professor at SungKyungKwan University.
+2078, August - Jina is hired as a maths professor at SungKyungKwan University.

-2068, November - Sung-soo releases his second personal album.

-2070, July - Sung-soo releases his second **ARTIVISTS INTERNATIONAL** album.

-2070, August - Eithne arrives at **GREEN HAVEN DEVON** to conduct post-graduate research.
+2080, August - Eithne arrives at **GREEN HAVEN DEVON** to conduct post-graduate research.

-2071, March - Sung-soo departs for the second world tour, with shows in Morocco, Egypt, Turkey, Singapore, Hong Kong, Taiwan, Shanghai, Seoul, Busan, Tokyo, Mexico City, Santiago, Buenos Aires.
+2081, March - Sung-soo joins an **ARTIVISTS INTERNATIONAL** project to create a hologram room experience that teaches people how to grow their own food.

+2081, Sept - Sung-soo travels with the **ARTIVISTS INTERNATIONAL** project to showcase the hologram room experience in Tokyo and Seoul.

-2071, Oct - Eithne and João meet.
+2081, Oct - Eithne and João meet.

-2071, November - Jina and Sung-soo meet in Seoul at an **ARTIVISTS INTERNATIONAL** concert.
+2081, November - Jina and Sung-soo meet in Seoul at the **ARTIVISTS INTERNATIONAL** exhibition.

-2072, May - Sung-soo returns to Berkeley.
+2082, May - Sung-soo returns to Berkeley.

-2074, January - Jina arrives at UC Berkeley for her sabbatical.
+2084, January - Jina arrives at UC Berkeley for her sabbatical.

-2074, November - Jina and Sung-soo release the album "**MATHEMAGICAL**", to critical acclaim.
+2084, November - Jina and Sung-soo release the hologram room experience "**MATHEMAGICAL**", to critical acclaim.

-2075, April - Jina submits her letter of resignation from her post as mathematics professor at SungKyungKwan University, effective at the end of the semester.
+2085, April - Jina submits her letter of resignation from her post as mathematics professor at SungKyungKwan University, effective at the end of the semester.

-2075, Sept - Jina begins teaching high school maths.
+2085, Sept - Jina begins teaching high school maths.

-2076, July - Eithne obtains her post-graduate certification as an expert in exo-hydroponics.
+2086, July - Eithne obtains her post-graduate certification as an expert in exo-hydroponics.

-2076, August - Sung-soo and Jina move into their new warehouse space in Berkeley.

-2076, August - Tross is born in Romania.
+2086, August - Tross is born in Romania.

-2076, Sept - Eithne and João accept positions as research scientists at **GREEN HAVEN SHETLAND**.
+2086, Sept - Eithne and João accept positions as research scientists at **GREEN HAVEN IRELAND**.

-2076, December - Jina and Sung-soo obtain a Reproductive License.
+2086, December - Jina and Sung-soo obtain a Reproductive License.

-2077, May - Eithne and João obtain a Reproductive License.
+2087, May - Eithne and João obtain a Reproductive License.

-2077, August - Min is born.
+2087, August - Min is born.

-2078, February - Asoca is born.
+2088, February - Asoca is born.

-2092, June - Colorado River dries up, **WEST AMERICA**'s cities begin to dissolve into riots.
+2092, June - Colorado River dries up.

-2092, August - Min gets her first theremin, hand-made by Sung-soo and Jina.
+2098, August - Min gets her first theremin, hand-made by Sung-soo and Jina.

-2092, Sept - Tross arrives at the ISS Corps.

-2093, Jan - Min and her family leave Berkeley, **WEST AMERICA** and travel to Vancouver, Canada.
+3003, Jan - Min and her family leave their hometown and travel to Vancouver General Hospital.

+3003, Sept - Zalo and Tross arrive at the ISS Corps.

+3004, May - Min succesfully applies to the ISS Corps and is accepted as a "scholarship student".

-2093, June - Tross graduates from the ISS Corps.
+3004, June - Tross graduates from the ISS Corps.

-2093, Sept - Zalo arrives at the ISS Corps.
+3004, Sept - Min arrives at the ISS Corps.
 Tross arrives at Space University and begins his first year as a Space University Journeyman.

-2094, May - Min succesfully applies to the ISS Corps and is accepted as a "scholarship student".

-2094, Sept - Min arrives at the ISS Corps.

-2095, Sept - Asoca arrives at the ISS Corps and meets Min.
+3005, Sept - Asoca arrives at the ISS Corps and meets Min.

-2096, February - Asoca meets Tross.
+3006, February - Asoca meets Tross.

-2096, June - Zalo graduates from the ISS Corps.
+3006, June - Zalo graduates from the ISS Corps.

-2096, Sept - Asoca and Min begin their last year at the ISS Corps.
+3006, Sept - Asoca and Min begin their last year at the ISS Corps.
 Zalo begins his first year as an ISS Corps Journeyman.

-2096, November - Tross "disappears".
+3006, November - Tross "disappears".

-2097, June - Asoca and Min graduate from the ISS Corps.
+3007, June - Asoca and Min graduate from the ISS Corps.

 # Quotes and notes to incorporate